-- independent prices obtained for each security; - quoted 'bid' prices on securities; and - · redemption prices published by the relevant Responsible Entity, for investments into unlisted unit trusts.
+- independent prices obtained for each security; - quoted 'bid' prices on securities.

 For certain investments, prices cannot be obtained from the above sources.
-In these instances, valuations obtained from service providers are estimated through the use of valuation models which are consistent with accepted industry practice and incorporate the best available information regarding assumptions that market participants would use when pricing the assets or liabilities.
+In these instances, valuations obtained from service providers are estimated using valuation models which are consistent with accepted industry practice and incorporate the best available information regarding assumptions that market participants would use when pricing the assets or liabilities.
 Irrespective of the method used by third-party industry standard service providers to obtain valuations, prices achieved in actual transactions may be different.